423.355.1872 [email protected]

 The Cost of Poor Brake Maintenance

-Repair Expenses: Ignoring routine brake maintenance can lead to premature wear and damage to braking components, resulting in costly repairs.
+Repair Expenses: Ignoring routine brake repairs and maintenance can lead to premature wear and damage to braking components, resulting in costly repairs.
 Over time, worn brake pads, warped rotors, or malfunctioning brake calipers may require replacement, adding up to hundreds of dollars in expenses.
-Regular brake inspections and timely repairs can prevent minor issues from escalating into major repairs, saving money in the long run.
+Regular brake service and inspections and timely repairs can prevent minor issues from escalating into major repairs, saving money in the long run.

 In the photos above you can see the difference between a new and very used pad.
 When the pad material gets very low or is worn off completely is when you will start to see the pad cause damage to the vehicle rotors.
 In this case the pads caused severe damage.
 You can see the difference between the two rotor photos.
 The far right photo is a brand new smooth rotor but the one next to has deep grooves caused by the brake pad.
 When the rotors become damaged like this you will begin to feel vibration/pulsation in the brake pedal and/or steering wheel and you’ll probably start to hear some grinding or squeaking while braking.
 Adding rotors to your brake job will increase your cost significantly so regular pad maintenance will really help prolong the life of those rotors.